 Goldenseal (Hydrastis canadensis) is one of the most popular herbs in the United States, often combined with echinacea and sold to treat or prevent colds.
-But there's no evidence that it works.
-In fact, there's very little scientific evidence that goldenseal works to treat any condition.
+But there is no evidence that it works.
+In fact, there is very little scientific evidence that goldenseal works to treat any condition.

 Goldenseal is also popular because of a rumor that taking the herb can help block a positive test for illegal drugs.
-There's no evidence that it works, and several studies have reported that taking goldenseal does not change the results of a drug test.
+There is no evidence that it works, and several studies have reported that taking goldenseal does not change the results of a drug test.

 Goldenseal is a small plant with a single hairy stem.
-It has two jagged five-lobed leaves, small flowers, and raspberry-like fruit.
+It has two jagged 5 lobed leaves, small flowers, and raspberry-like fruit.
 The bitter tasting rhizome, or root, is bright yellow or brown, twisted, and wrinkled.
-Goldenseal can be found growing wild in rich, shady soil in the northern United States.
-But it is now grown mostly on farms.
+Goldenseal can be found growing wild in rich, shady soil in the northern United States, but it is now grown mostly on farms.

 Goldenseal contains a compound called berberine that kills many types of bacteria in test tubes, including the ones that cause diarrhea.
 Berberine also kills a wide range of other types of germs in test tubes, such as those that cause candida (yeast) infections and parasites such as tapeworms and Giardia.
 Berberine may also activate white blood cells, making them better at fighting infection and strengthening the immune system.

-Berberine is sometimes used as an antibiotic, although studies haven't shown whether it works or not in people.
+Berberine is sometimes used as an antibiotic, although studies have not shown whether it works or not in people.
 It has been studied to treat H. pylori infection (the bacterium that causes ulcers) and infectious diarrhea.
 It is sometimes recommended to treat urinary tract infections (UTIs).
 Berberine may also be useful in heart failure.
-However, some experts think the berberine in goldenseal isn't absorbed very well when it's taken by mouth.
+However, some experts think the berberine in goldenseal is not absorbed very well when it is taken by mouth.

 Medicinal Uses and Indications